 Marketing is a must in such a competitive niche.
 If you’re trying to get the word out there leaflets are a great low-cost option.
 You can easily spend some time every weekend giving them away to people.

 Investing in marketing and branding could be heavy for any business owner, especially for a new one.
 But the bottom line of any company is to make money and marketing is an essential channel to reach this goal.
 So, if you don’t know how to promote your business, or you don’t have the money to invest in proper marketing, we recommend you to take advantage of our proven marketing strategy by joining our franchise.

 As a newly established business finding your first clients is going to be the hardest thing for you.

+Building a client list is a long process.
+However, sometimes simple techniques like “refer a friend” work pretty well.
 Your family members are most likely going to be your first clients, invest in business cards and fliers you can leave to your clients so they can call you back easily or to give to friends.

 Choosing between starting your own cleaning business and buying a franchise

 With the oversaturation of the UK cleaning services market, buying a franchise isn’t a bad option.
 In fact, it can save you quite a few problems in the long run.

 Starting your own company from nothing can be hard and sometimes quite expensive especially if you want to do things properly.
 Investing in a franchise, however, gets you covered on marketing, customer service, branding, finding your first clients and you even get help when you want to expand your business.

 Starting a cleaning franchise with us will get you covered on marketing, customer service, schedule tailored to you, job and sales training, financial support and a sure way to quickly profit from your investment.